jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 review
 *********************************************************************************

-I used Test Driven Development to write a program that performs the 4 arithmetic operations and wrote the following tests to do it
+I wrote the following tests for a program that performs the arithmetic operations

 * `test_addition`_
 * `test_subtraction`_